mstychanski/mstychanski/README.md

 ## Mateusz Stychański
 I am Mateusz Stychański, beginner web/mobile developer.
 I realy like to learn new stuff and technologies.
 I also like to develop mobile apps.
 I currently learning more Java to be better backend developer.

-- 🔭 I’m currently working in .net / Angular
+- 🔭 I’m currently working in .Net / Angular
-- 🌱 I’m currently learning more frameworks
+- 🌱 I’m currently learning more CQRS and more Angular stuff
 - ⚡ Fun fact: I am bass player in rock band

 ## Skills